sengkchu/sengkchu.github.io/_posts/2018-DataScience/2018-03-23-Bootstraping.md

 Out of 10,000 bootstrap samples, only 137 of these samples had a difference in means of 79.8 or higher shown by the red line above.
 Resulting in a p-value of 0.0137.
 This is not a very likely occurence.
 As a result, we will reject the null hypothesis.

----

-The files used for this article can be found in my [GitHub repository](https://github.com/sengkchu/codingdisciple.content/tree/master/Learning%20data%20science/Learning/Studying%20Statistics/Nonparametric%20Methods%20-%20Bootstrap%20Confidence%20Intervals%20and%20Permutation%20Hypothesis%20Testing).